 The Higher Learning Commission accredits Illinois Central College.
 You may review the College’s accreditation information.

 Illinois Central College takes student complaints very seriously and works with students to resolve formal complaints in a timely manner.
-For a list of our formal student complaint processes, please see page 19 of the ICC Student Rights and Responsibilities .
+For a list of our formal student complaint processes, please see the ICC Student Rights and Responsibilities .

 Illinois Central College seeks to resolve all student concerns in a timely and effective manner.
 To that end, this complaint process serves as an ongoing means for students to discuss concerns or register formal complaints that pertain to alleged violations of State consumer protection laws that include but are not limited to fraud and false advertising; alleged violations of State laws or rules relating to the licensure of postsecondary institutions; and complaints relating to the quality of education or other State or accreditation requirements.

 If you have concerns related to academic programs or accreditation, please contact the Academic Affairs Office at [email protected] or (309) 694-5784.
 If you have concerns related to student and campus life, admissions eligibility, tuition/fee payments, academic records or financial aid, please contact the Student Services Office at [email protected] or (309) 694-8971.
 If you have concerns related to sexual harassment and discrimination please contact the Vice President of Human Resources at (309) 694-5593 or the Vice President of Student Services at (309) 694-8970.